FergusDonnan/PAHDecomp/README.md

 # PAHDecomp

 ## Overview
-PAHDecomp is a tool for modelling mid-infrared spectra of galaxies based on the popular PAHFIT code (Smith+07).
+PAHDecomp ([Donnan et al. 2022]()) is a tool for modelling mid-infrared spectra of galaxies based on the popular PAHFIT code (Smith+07).
 Unlike PAHFIT this model decomposes the continuum into a star-forming component and an obscured nuclear component based on Bayesian priors on the shape of the star-forming component (using templates + prior on extinction).
 This makes this tool ideally suited for modelling the spectra of heavily obscured galaxies.

 The fit is achieved using MCMC sampling from NUMPYRO.
 Specifically we use the NUTS sampler which is a Hamiltonian Monte Carlo allowing parallelisation to speed up computation time.
 This can even by ran on GPUs or TPUs.